BlockDevsUnited/BasicFrontEndTutorial/README.md

 # Create An Ethereum Dapp with Ethersjs

  This is a step-by-step tutorial on how to create a front end, deploy a Solidity smart contract, and connect them together.
- We will use [Metamask](www.metamask.com), [Remix IDE](www.remix.ethereum.org) and [Ethersjs](https://github.com/ethers-io/ethers.js/).
+ We will use [Metamask](https://metamask.io), [Remix IDE](https://remix.ethereum.org) and [Ethersjs](https://github.com/ethers-io/ethers.js/).

- By the end of this tutorial you will be able to create a basic HTML front end with buttons that can interact with smart contract functions.
+ By the end of this tutorial you will be able to create a simple HTML front end with buttons that can interact with smart contract functions.
 The tutorial takes place in 3 stages

  - Create a basic html web page
  - Create a basic solidity smart contract